 How to use SMTP with your webhosting service

-Ensure that your Outgoing Mail (SMTP) server is set to mail.yourdomain.com before continuing (change yourdomain.com to your own domainname).
+Ensure that your Outgoing Mail (SMTP) server is set to hostingaccountname.dns-systems.net before continuing (where hostingaccountname is the username given at the top of your welcome letter).

 enabling SMTP authentication in Thunderbird